sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the Calculated Fields Form Gutenberg block to make it responsive.
 * Modifies the export forms and CSV files modules to prevent third-party plugin warnings and notices messages affecting the files generated (Professional, Developer, and Platinum versions).
 * Prevents accidental deletion of submissions by modifying the position of the Delete All submissions button in the entries section (Professional, Developer, and Platinum versions).

-= 5.2.3 =

-* Fixes a CLS issue on pages with the CFF forms.
-* Fixes a minor visual issue with the Gutenberg module.
-* Modifies the val method in date/time controls.